 - 2.15.
-Party to a voting agreementix to vote in line with management on proposals being brought to shareholder vote. - 2.16.
-Has (or an immediate family membervi has) an interlocking relationship as defined by the SEC involving members of the board of directors or its Compensation Committeex. - 2.17.
-Founderxi of the company but not currently an employee. - 2.18.
-Any materialxii relationship with the company.
+Party to a voting agreement ix to vote in line with management on proposals being brought to shareholder vote. - 2.16.
+Has (or an immediate family member^{vi} has) an interlocking relationship as defined by the SEC involving members of the board of directors or its Compensation Committee^x. - 2.17.
+Founder^{xi} of the company but not currently an employee. - 2.18.
+Director with pay comparable to Named Executive Officers. - 2.19.
+Any material^{xii} relationship with the company.

-3. Independent Outside Director (IO)
+3. Independent Director

 3.1.
-No materialxii connection to the company other than a board seat.
+No material^{xii} connection to the company other than a board seat.